TL;DR - How to choose a customer messaging platform for high-volume B2C conversations?

 Respond.io

-Best for: Mid-market and growing B2C teams that need one platform for sales, marketing and support conversations across messaging channels.
+Best for: Growing B2C teams that need one platform for sales, marketing and support conversations across messaging channels.

 Pros: Broad channel coverage including WhatsApp, Instagram, TikTok, LINE and WeChat.
 AI Agents for qualification and routing.
 Lifecycle-based automation.
 MAC pricing that scales with contact volume rather than headcount.